 How could ECF help?

-What changes could NECL make? – failing above actions by ECF, NECL could;
+What changes could NECL make?

 1. Ring-fence a set amount (or defined proportion of the league balance?), to be used as a general game fee reserve float and just recover any end of season liabilities from clubs? – avoids many in-season dialogs and ‘to-ing and fro-ing’ of pending reserves.

+2. Delay submissions to grading for results of all games that involve a new or liable-member who has reached quota – until such date that membership status as of 30th June of the current season is verified.
+This is because the stated assertion of league liability by ECF rests on the action of the league making the grading submission – so no submission – no liability!
 This would of course also delay the normal grading process for opponents, who may have got used to expecting to see grade details change on a monthly basis (and due to previously clarifying with ECF that ‘events’ be submitted in entirety or not at all, the full match result should possibly be delayed?) – with a knock-on effect of causing small differences in published grades during the season, compared to there being no delay.
 This would dispense with the need for a grading reserve fund, though tracking is still needed.

-4… Other suggestions?
+4… Other suggestions or comments?

 “Players who were ECF members at Bronze level or above in the relevant league season at the time all of their league games were played.
 Clubs are asked to check any game fee invoices they receive and bring to the ECF Office’s attention any instances of players who were not members as at 30th June but were members at the time they played all their games in the preceding season.
 For example, players who are not members as at 30th June 2026 will be expected to have been ECF members at Bronze level or above for all the games they played in the preceding 2025/2026 season.
 If players satisfy that condition, we will always consider a waiver for such cases when they are brought to our attention.”

-This could work, and presumably ECF would require settlement of outstanding amounts from the player before they can renew in the future and not play the system.
-The wording is somewhat ‘high-handed’ though by putting the onus on leagues to check details and ‘appeal’ to be ‘considered’ for a ‘waiver’ !
-Leagues might instead, expect that ECF, who have full game and player details, simply not invoice fees for games played whilst a player was a liable member (and therefore were full members in the said proceeding season) – and any exceptions that accidentally get through and pointed out by leagues be considered an error on the part of ECF, rather than insist the league appeal for a waiver? i.e. Leagues agree payments for games played while a player is a ‘non–member’, but not while they are a liable member.
+Instead, leagues might reasonably expect ECF, who have full game and player details, to simply not invoice fees for league games played whilst a player was a non-rejoining liable member (and therefore were full members in the said proceeding season) – and any exceptions that accidentally get through and pointed out by leagues be considered an error on the part of ECF, rather than insist the league appeal for a waiver? i.e. Leagues agree game fee payments only for any games played while a player was a ‘non–member’ (ideally none), but not for games by ‘non-renewed-liable-members’ – and the answer to the title of this article would become ‘right’ after all!